El Salvador Pilgrimage May 26-June 2

 In the 2016-2017 year Holy Communion is discerning a potential partnership with the Anglican Church of El Salvador through the Anglican-founded non-governmental organization Cristosal.
 Noah Bullock, the Executive Director of Cristosal preached and presented a Symposium at Holy Communion on October 8 and 9, 2016.

-The next step is a pilgrimage to El Salvador.
+The next step was a pilgrimage to El Salvador.

-We will also participate, with Cristosal in a conference on State Violence, Police Brutality, and Human Rights based organizing.
-We’ll be meeting with local Salvadorans, also participating in the conference, and we’ll be talking together about how we work for justice through faith.
+We also participated, with Cristosal in a conference on State Violence, and Human Rights based community organizing.
+We learned alongside Salvadorans, also participating in the conference, and we contemplated together how we might work for justice through faith.

 After the trip, the pilgrims reported back to the congregation on June 11 at a special forum.
 We are recommending that the Vestry enter into a longterm partnership with Cristosal.

 (click on any of them to see more on our Instagram)